0

 ▪ the Supervisory Body may ask to meet with the Board of Directors and/or the Board of Auditors where present, including separately, or to take part in their respective meetings;

-▪ the Board of Directors and/or the Board of Auditors where present may call the Supervisory Body at any time to request information on the activities and inspections.
+▪ the Board of Directors and/or the Board of Auditors where present may call the Supervisory Body at any time to request information on the activities and inspections,

 The meetings between Supervisory Body, Board of Directors, and Board of Auditors where present must all be recorded in minutes.

 The Supervisory Body sets its own annual budget and submits it to the Board of Directors for approval.
-In the presence of urgent or exceptional situations, which will later need to be set out in a report to the Board of Directors, the Supervisory Body may make exceptions to the budget granted, when proven insufficient to effectively carry out the Body's duties, with the faculty of extending the Body’s spending autonomy on its own initiative
+In the presence of urgent or exceptional situations, which will later need to be set out in a report to the Board of Directors, the Supervisory Body may make exceptions to the budget granted, when proven insufficient to effectively carry out the Body's duties, with the faculty of extending the Body’s spending autonomy on its own initiative.

 10.6.
 Information Flows to and from the organisation